wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 * [20200518] Updated several sections of README.MD.
 * [20200517] Starting from v2.X, this project will be moving to OpenCore.

+## Help Needed
+* Thunderbolt is not working.
+I tested a eGPU and a NVMe drive.
+* If anyone know anything about Titan Ridge Thunderbolt 3 on OpenCore feel free to open an issue!

 ## System Information
 | Part | Functional | Model |
 | --- | --- | --- |